The Potion.

 Aluminum

 A rare, luxurious metal at the time.
-Lightweight metal helps with function.
+Lightweight metal helps with ease of use as well.

 Modernized look.